sahillotya/BrainTumourDetection/README.md

 After training the models in the chunk of epochs 10+3+3+3+5 we have generated the accuracy of 89.9 for test dataset.

-The best model gives the accuracy and f1 score as:
+The best model gives the accuracy and f1 score as: 90% and 0.90 for test case .